lawerth/Discord-Account-Manager/README.md

 ---

-# 🛠️ Chrome Installation
+# 🛠️ Installation
 1. [Click here](https://chromewebstore.google.com/detail/daibnnodfmdiodinihdmelconnbfgefo?utm_source=item-share-cb) to open the application page.
-2. Install the application in your Chrome by clicking the **Add to Chrome** button.
+2. Install the application in your browser by clicking the **Add to Chrome** button.

 # 🛠️ Manual Installation